Kuanhao-Chao/Kuanhao-Chao.github.io/_pages/about.md

 🧬 My research interest intersects deep learning with genomics and transcriptomics:

-- In **transcriptional regulatory networks**,my work uses sequence models to decode DNA patterns, aiming to uncover insights into how cis-regulatory DNA sequences and trans-regulators interact.
-I am developing a yeast large language model (LLM) to better understand the mechanisms of yeast gene expression regulation.
+- In **transcriptional regulatory networks**, my work uses sequence models to decode DNA patterns, aiming to uncover insights into how cis-regulatory DNA sequences and trans-regulators interact.
+I am building a yeast large language model (LLM) from hundreds of fungus genomes to better understand the mechanisms of yeast gene expression regulation.
 - In **splice site predictiong**, I built a deep dilated residual convolutional neural network to decode the complexities of RNA splicing, alternative splicing, and the impact of genetic variants on cryptic splicing ([Learn more](https://www.biorxiv.org/content/10.1101/2023.07.27.550754v2)).
 - In **genome assembly**, I assembled and annotated the first gapless Southern Chinese Han genome, [Han1](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_024586135.1/), using PacBio HiFi and Oxford Nanopore long reads, with T2T-CHM13 as a guide ([Learn more](https://doi.org/10.1093/g3journal/jkac321)).
 - For **pangenome indexing**, I applied new renaming heuristics and an SMT solver to make the Wheeler graph recognition problem computationally feasible ([Learn more](https://doi.org/10.1016/j.isci.2023.107402)).